Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Proposed Method

 \subsection{Overall Algorithm}

-We present the overall algorithm of Fira with Adam in Algorithm \ref{Fira_adam}.
-Our main components, the norm-based scaling method and the norm-growth limiter, are straightforward to implement, requiring only 3 additional lines of code.
-Moreover, Fira is a plug-and-play framework which can be easily integrated into the training process without requiring significant modifications.
+We present the overall algorithm of Fira with Adam in Algorithm \ref{Fira_adam} in Appendix \ref{implementation-a}.
+Our main components, the norm-based scaling method, and the norm-growth limiter, are straightforward to implement, requiring only 3 additional lines of code.
+Moreover, Fira is a plug-and-play framework that can be easily integrated into the training process without requiring significant modifications.
 The plug-and-play Pytorch-like pseudo-code of Fira is provided in Appendix \ref{plug-and-play}.

-It's worth noting that Fira only introduces one parameter $||S_{t-1}||$ for each weight matrix in the optimizer state, which is negligible, as shown in Table \ref{Comparison}.
-Besides, in addition to the original hyper-parameters of optimizers and gradient projection methods, Fira only adds one hyper-parameter $\gamma$ in the norm-growth limiter.
+It's worth noting that compared to Galore, Fira only introduces one parameter $\|S_{t-1}\|$ for each weight matrix in the optimizer state, which is negligible, as shown in Table \ref{Comparison}.
+Besides, in addition to the original hyper-parameters of optimizers and gradient projection methods, Fira only adds one hyper-parameter $\gamma$ in the norm-growth limiter, whose choice is not sensitive to the performance of Fira.
 The hyper-parameter $\gamma$ is set to 1.01 across all experiments, which consistently yields satisfactory results.
+Sensitivity analyses of hyper-parameter $\gamma$ to training performance are provided in Appendix \ref{gamma-a}.